-Gorilla is a tool for building behavioural experiments or tasks for use on computers, tablets or phones without needing to code.
+Gorilla is a tool for building and hosting behavioural experiments or tasks for use on computers, tablets or phones without needing to code.
 It collects reaction time data by default, so it can be used for behavioural research.
 Once your task is created, you can deploy it online for participant to take part remotely, or you can test people in the lab.

 Because Gorilla is online it is easy to:

 Curious to know more?
 Find out at the links below:

 You can invite users by going to the Members section and clicking Invite to subscription:

 If you are on a departmental subscription, you will have the option to invite multiple users in bulk by uploading a CSV file.
 The spreadsheet should include two columns called 'Name' and 'Email' where you type names and academic email addresses of people you want to add to the subscription.
 If the user already has a Gorilla account, they will be added to your subscription.
 If they don't yet have a Gorilla account, they will be sent an email inviting them to sign up.
 When they do, they will automatically be added to your subscription.

 The video below demonstrates how you can add members to your subscription via email:

 Note: If you are adding subscription members in bulk by uploading a .csv file, please spell the column names with capital letters, i.e. 'Name' and 'Email'.

 An alternative way to allow people to join subscription is by using an enrolment code.
 This is a code that you can specify that allows people to join your subscription without you needing to invite them.